dylanjones784/Markdown-Guide/BestPractiseGuide.md

 An API which does not correctly handle exceptions or log their errors may contain these risks:
 -	Failure to audit high-value events, such as logins, failed attempts and large transactions.
--	Warnings and errors generate unclear log messages, increasing the difficulty of identifying the root issue
+-	Warnings and errors generate unclear log messages, increasing the difficulty of identifying the root issue.

 - Logs stored locally, following no format.